Havenstreet: History

-The Isle of Wight Steam Railway Museum is located in Havenstreet, along with a station.
-Activities are run throughout the Christmas season, with a train running between Havenstreet and Wootton.

-Within the grounds of Havenstreet railway station is the Haven Falconry Bird of Prey Centre.
+The Isle of Wight Steam Railway, running between Wootton and Smallbrook, passes through Havenstreet.
+Trains run throughout the summer and over Christmas.
+The Train Story museum, at Havenstreet, provides tourists with a history of the Island's railways.

-A notable Victorian resident was Lancashire industrialist John Rylands who bought land in the village in 1882 and built a large house named Longford, after his primary residence Lancashire.
+A notable Victorian resident was Lancashire industrialist John Rylands who bought land in the village in 1882 and built a large house named Longford, after his primary residence, Longford Hall, in Lancashire.
 The house is now used as the Northbrooke Nursing Home.

-A First World War shrine, dedicated 30 June 1918, is a prominent landmark that stands on a hill north of Havenstreet village.
-The shrine was built in 1917 by local landowner John Willis Fleming, to honour the memory of his son, as well as all the other men of the parishes of Binstead and Havenstreet who were killed in the War.
+A First World War shrine, dedicated on 30 June 1918, is a prominent landmark that stands on a hill north of Havenstreet village.
+The shrine was built in 1917 by local landowner John Willis Fleming, to honour the memory of his son, as well as all the other men of the parishes of Binstead and Havenstreet who had been killed in the war.
 An identical war shrine, the Stoneham War Shrine, was built at the same time at North Stoneham in Hampshire.

-Public transport is provided by Southern Vectis buses, which link the village with Ryde, Newport and Wootton Bridge.
-They are run with volunteer drivers as part of the Community Bus Partnership.